lmmx/mvdef/README.md

-The problem comes from then having to do the mental calculation (and often old fashioned searching for library-imported names within the file) of whether the functions I am trying to move out into another file rely on names that came from import statements, and if so whether there are other functions which also rely on the same imported names.
-If I guess and get it wrong, I may then have to run the code multiple times and inspect the error message tracebacks until I figure out the full set, or else just reset it to where I was if things get particularly messy, in which case the time spent trying to move functions and import statements
+The problem comes from then having to do the mental calculation (and often old fashioned searching for library-imported names within the file) of whether the functions I am trying to move out into another file rely on names that came from import statements, and if so, **whether there are other functions which also rely on the same imported names.** If I guess and get it wrong, I may then have to run the code multiple times and inspect the error message tracebacks until I figure out the full set, or else just reset it to where I was if things get particularly messy, in which case the time spent trying to move functions and import statements